redwoodjs/redwood/docs/docs/graphql.md

 :::note
 If you re-generate the SDL, any custom comments will be overwritten.
-However, if you make those edits in your Prisma schema, the those will be used.
+However, if you make those edits in your Prisma schema, then those will be used.
 :::

 ### Prisma Schema Comments